St. Patrick's Day Crafts to Make With Your Little Leprechauns

 Let your little leprechauns look the part with our easy-to-make beard.
-Cut out a beard shape from corrugated cardboard (with the corrugations running vertically).
-Glue orange faux fur to the cardboard; trim to beard shape.
+Cut out a beard shape from corrugated cardboard with the corrugations running vertically.
+Then, glue orange faux fur ($12, Amazon) to the cardboard and trim it into a beard shape.
 Place a bit of glue on the end of a bamboo skewer, then insert it into one of the center flutes of the cardboard.
 Let the glue dry before employing the disguise.

 St. Patrick's Day Pinwheel